paulscherrerinstitute/data_api_python/Readme.md

 data_api --from_time "2017-10-30 10:59:45.788" --to_time "2017-10-30 11:00:45.788" --channels S10CB01-RLOD100-PUP10:SIG-AMPLT-AVG --filename testit.h5  save
 ```

+__To improve download speeds use the `--binary` option for saving data into a hdf5 file.__

-As downloads might be pretty big and the current implementation need to keep all data in memory before writing you have to use the `--split` option to split up the data files.
+As downloads might be pretty big and if you are not using the `--binary` option the current implementation need to keep all data in memory before writing you have to use the `--split` option to split up the data files.
 When having this option specified the query will be split in several smaller queries.

 In case of an pulse based query this argument takes an integer, in case of a time based query it takes an [ISO8601](https://en.wikipedia.org/wiki/ISO_8601#Durations) duration string.